matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     trying to run matrix apps (clients & servers);
     #matrix-architecture:matrix.org is for cross-cutting discussion of
     Matrix's architectural design.
-  - Iterating on the proposal and gathering consensus can sometimes be time-consuming; an impartial 'shepherd' can be assigned to help guide the proposal through this process.
+  - The point of the spec proposal process is to be collaborative rather than competitive, and to try to solve the problem in question with the optimal set of trade-offs.
+Ideally the author would neutrally gather the various viewpoints and get consensus, but this can sometimes be time-consuming (or the author may be biased), in which case an impartial 'shepherd' can be assigned to help guide the proposal through this process.
+A shepherd is typically a neutral party from the core team or an experienced member of the community.

 - Once the proposal has sufficient consensus and passed review, you **must** show an implementation to prove that it works well in practice, before a